reframejs/reframe/docs/usage-manual.md

 Don't bother choosing the right starter:
 You can easily add/remove a Node.js server and add/remove a database/ORM.

-Quickly choose a starter and start write your prototype.
+Instead, quickly choose a starter and start write your prototype.
 As your prototype grows add/remove what you need.

 <b><sub><a href="#basics">&#8679; TOP &#8679;</a></sub></b>